bellcom/bellcom_2017_dk/themes/bootstrap/docs/plugins/Preprocess.md

  *
  * @BootstrapPreprocess("page")
  */
-class Page extends \Drupal\bootstrap\Plugin\Preprocess\Page {
+class Page extends BootstrapPage {
+  /*

-  // It should be noted that you do not need all three methods here.
+   * It should be noted that you do not need all three methods here.
-  // This is to just show you the different examples of how this plugin
+   * This is to just show you the different examples of how this plugin
-  // works and how they can be tailored to your needs.
+   * works and how they can be tailored to your needs.
+   */

   /**
    * {@inheritdoc}